IFTWTraven/py_automation_saleae/README.md

 ## How to use

-- follow https://realpython.com/arduino-python/, “Hello, World!”
+- Follow https://realpython.com/arduino-python/, “Hello, World!”
 With Arduino and Python section to setup arduino board
   # ![arduino](/docs/arduino.png)
+- Connect Relay 1/2/3 to CC1/CC2/VBUS on Infineon CC adapter board
-- connect arduino board to PC
+- Connect Arduino board to PC
-- connect Saleae Pro 8/16 to PC (will enter Demo mode if no Saleae unit is attached)
+- Connect Saleae Pro 8/16 to PC (will enter Demo mode if no Saleae unit is attached)
-- assign I2C, UART or CC channels via Channel Setup section
+- Assign I2C, UART or CC channels via Channel Setup section
-- assign test conditions in Sequence Setup section
+- Assign test conditions in Sequence Setup section
 - ***IMPORTANT***: CLOSE all running saleae logic2 applications
-- exectue python command
+- Exectue python command
   ```
   py main.py
   ```
-- This app will record Saleae logs and save to a sub-folder using current system time/date as its name
+- This app will
+  * Connect/Disconnect test unit once and grab all enumerated USB devices as init config
+  * Start connect/disconnect tests per sequence setup
+  * Check USB enumeration status
+  * Assign analysers to captured log at each test run end
+  * Append run and cycle and pid/vid information in saved filename if USB enumeration staus doesn't match to init config
+  * Close Saleae application

 ## Limitation